mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### Changing the base table

 Once the input table has been created, changing the base table will result in the loss of all progress.
+A warning should be given to users so that they understand the consequences of this change.

 ### 1.1 Base Table Options

-The base table selector will display a list of all available tables in the current schema.
-Initially, this list will not include views which will be added in later iterations.
+The base table selector will display a list of all available tables in the current schema (Initially, this list will not include views that will be added in later iterations)

 To select a table, the user will find it on the list and click on the desired table option.